-Please note, we no longer recommend using MultiBLUP, therefore this page exists only for completeness.
+Please note that we no longer recommend using MultiBLUP, and therefore this page exists only for completeness.
+We instead recommend you use the newer Prediction tools, which are generally faster and more accurate.

 MultiBLUP is a generalisation of BLUP (Best Linear Unbiased Prediction), used for constructing prediction models.
 Full details of the method are provided in our Genome Research paper.
 In brief, MultiBLUP extends the BLUP model to allow for k+r genetic random effect terms: